Skip to main content

 Day 3: Kinshasa – Kisangani | The Wagenia Rapids

-Evening: dinner and overnight stay in Kisangani
+Evening: Dinner and overnight stay in Kisangani

 Day 4: Opala | The Mangbetu world

-Evening: dinner and overnight stay in the vicinity of Opala
+Evening: Dinner and overnight stay in the vicinity of Opala.

 Day 5: Opala – Kisangani | Between memory and the river

-Evening: dinner and overnight stay in Kisangani.
+Evening: Dinner and overnight stay in Kisangani.

 Day 6: Kisangani – Kinshasa | Elegance as resistance

-Morning and afternoon: transfer to the airport and return flight to Kinshasa.
-Entry into the Matonge district, the cultural and musical heart of the city.
-Here we meet the SAPE movement, the Société des Ambianceurs et des Personnes Élégantes.
-Dialogue with some sapeurs who share their worldview: elegance as a discipline, as a moral code, as a symbolic response to poverty and marginalization.
-European tailored suits, bright colors, theatrical gestures: it is not folklore, but an assertion of identity.
+Morning and afternoon: Transfer to the airport and return flight to Kinshasa.Arrival in the Matonge district, the cultural and musical heart of the city.
+Here we encounter the SAPE movement, Société des Ambianceurs et des Personnes Élégantes, and meet several sapeurs who share their worldview: elegance as discipline, as a moral code, and as a symbolic response to poverty and marginalisation.
+European tailored suits, vibrant colors, theatrical gestures: this is not folklore, but an assertion of identity.

-Evening: dinner and overnight stay in Kinshasa
+Evening: Dinner and overnight stay in Kinshasa

 Day 7: Mbanza Nzambi | Spirituality and resistance

-Evening: dinner and overnight stay in the vicinity of Mbanza-Ngungu
+Evening: Dinner and overnight stay in the vicinity of Mbanza-Ngungu.

 Day 8: Mbanza – Ngungu – Zongo| Myth and nature

-Evening: dinner and overnight stay in Zongo.
+Evening: Dinner and overnight stay in Zongo.

 Day 9: Zongo Falls – Kinshasa | Return to the capital

-Evening: dinner and overnight stay in Kinshasa.
+Evening: Dinner and overnight stay in Kinshasa.

 Day 10: Kinshasa | Bonobos and Kuba culture